City of Chelmsford: History

-The new district was named Chelmsford after its main town.
-The new council was initially called "Chelmsford District Council".
+The new district was named after its main town.
+The new council was initially called Chelmsford District Council.
 Charter trustees were established for the area of the former municipal borough so as to allow the town to continue to have a mayor.
-The new district was granted borough status in 1977, changing the name of the council to "Chelmsford Borough Council" and allowing the chair of the council to take the title of mayor instead, with the charter trustees then being disbanded.
+The new district was granted borough status in 1977, changing the name of the council to Chelmsford Borough Council and allowing the chair of the council to take the title of mayor instead, with the charter trustees then being disbanded.

-On 1 June 2012 the town was granted city status to mark the Diamond Jubilee of Elizabeth II, and the council therefore changed its name to "Chelmsford City Council".
+On 1 June 2012, the town was granted city status to mark the Diamond Jubilee of Elizabeth II and the council therefore changed its name to Chelmsford City Council.

+In March 2026, the government announced that it would abolish the district in 2028 as part of local government reform across Essex.
+These proposals were withdrawn in September 2026.

 Governance

-Chelmsford City Council provides district-level services.
-County-level services are provided by Essex County Council.
+Chelmsford City Council provides district-level services; county-level services are provided by Essex County Council.
 Parts of the district are also covered by civil parishes, which form a third tier of local government.

 Political control

 The council has been controlled by the Liberal Democrats since the 2019 election.

 The first election to the council was held in 1973, initially operating as a shadow authority alongside the outgoing authorities until the new arrangements came into effect on 1 April 1974.
-Political control of the council since 1974 has been as follows:
+Political control of the council since then has been as follows: (Note: Put "Chelmsford" in search box to see specific results.)